Previous Page Next Page

 • Freestanding emergency medical centers.

-• Hospitals (including private psychiatric hospitals, unless they contract with HHSC PI) and ambulatory surgical centers.
-See 6123 Private Psychiatric Facility Contracting with a Health and Human Services Agency.
+• Hospitals (including private psychiatric hospitals, unless they contract with HHSC).
+See 6123 Private Psychiatric Facility Contracting with Health and Human Services Commission (HHSC).

 • Outpatient physical therapy or speech pathology service facilities.